Stenungsunds IF

 Stenungsunds IF is a Swedish football club located in Stenungsund.

 Background

-Stenungsunds IF currently plays in Division 2 Norra Götaland which is the fourth tier of Swedish football.
-They play their home matches at the Nösnäsvallen in Stenungsund.
+Stenungsunds IF currently plays in Division 3 Mellersta Götaland which is the fifth tier of Swedish football.
+They play their home matches at SIF-gården, currently known as Olssons Trävaror Arena for sponsorship reasons, in Stenungsund.
+They previously played at Nösnäsvallen.
 The club is affiliated to Bohusläns Fotbollförbund.

 Stenungsunds IF have competed in the Svenska Cupen on 25 occasions and have played 67 matches in the competition.
 Their latest occasion was in 2020–21 and their best performance was in 1997–98 were they managed to get to the quarter-finals before getting knocked out by Helsingborgs IF.

+The club played in the Swedish second division during the second half of the 1990s.
+The 1998 season saw the club failing to reach the Allsvenskan qualification games, losing 1–2 on home soil against Landskrona BoIS in Division 1 Södra.